 The following charts depict the changes in staffing by employee category district-wide and at the operational units.
-These data are presented for the last six years, which illustrates the effect that the great recession and state budget crisis had on staffing.
-Through attrition and a reduction in force, the district intentionally reduced staffing at all locations as a cost-reduction strategy.
-As the economy recovers and state funding for community colleges improves, staffing levels are increasing but are still below pre-recession levels.
+These data are presented from the 2008/09 fiscal year to the present.
+The Great Recession and subsequent state budget crisis had a significant effect on staffing in the District.
+Through attrition, a hiring freeze and ultimately a reduction in force, the district intentionally reduced staffing at all locations as a cost-reduction strategy.
+As the economy has recovered and state funding for community colleges improves, staffing levels are increasing but are still below pre-recession levels.